hudou95/hudou95.github.io/_pages/includes/others.md

 # 💬 Invited Talks
 - *May 2025*, Invited talk, "Information-theoretic Representation Learning and Its Applications in the AI Safety", IIE, CAS.
 - *Apr.
-2025*, Invited talk, "Information-theoretic Representation Learning and Its Applications in the Media Field", Communication University of China.
+2025*, Invited talk, "Information-theoretic Representation Learning and Its Applications in the Media Field", CUC.
-- *Dec.
-2024*, Invited talk, "Information-theoretic Representation learning on Natural Language Understanding", Beijing Normal University.
 - *Jan.
-2024*, Paper presentation, "Structured Probabilistic Coding", Youth Working Committee, Chinese Information Processing Society of China (CIPS).
+2024*, Paper presentation, "Structured Probabilistic Coding", Youth Working Committee, CIPS.

 # 📝 Academic Services